Tumphy/relateai-platform/README.md

 - Email sending with tracking
 - Message threading and history

+### Email Integration (New)
+- Email sending with Nodemailer
+- Open and click tracking
+- Reply detection and threading
+- Email templating system
+- Email analytics

 ## Production Readiness

 To ensure the platform is production-ready, we have implemented: